 And then I had an epiphany in 1996, when I spent a grad school semester in Hanoi.
 My culinary world mushroomed, and I developed a nose for the kitchen.
 I’m particularly intrigued by food and its science, both hard and social—the physical and chemical transformations that turn an ingredient into a palette of flavors and sustenance; the cultural milieu that distinguishes one cuisine from another.
 I am also deeply interested in hunger, malnutrition and the complex sets of reasons why some people have an abundance to eat, and others do not.
 These questions are categorically tied to issues of environment, health, politics and human rights.

-Today, Jerry and I have a home in the Rio Grande Valley of New Mexico, with a centuries-old history of farming started by the earliest Spanish settlers and the Puebloans before them.
+Today, Jerry and I have a home near the Rio Grande River in New Mexico, with a centuries-old history of farming started by the earliest Spanish settlers and the Puebloans before them.
 Some of the irrigation ditches in our neighborhood date to the 1600s or earlier.
-Water is a constant focus here.
+Water is a constant focus, and worry, here.

 But we also make our “home” in other parts of the world.
 Before coming to New Mexico, we lived for several years in Thailand and Cambodia.
 Most years, we still spend months away, reporting on the same issues that interest us in the United States: food, agriculture, environment, health, human rights.
 We have several books in print, and we publish regularly in newspapers, magazines and online venues around the world.
+We’re also at work on our first documentary film.
 If you’re interested in seeing more of our work, you can find us at karencoates.com and jerryredfern.com.
-We’re also both senior fellows at Brandeis University’s Schuster Institute for Investigative Journalism.
+We’re also both senior fellows at Brandeis University’s Schuster Institute for Investigative Journalism, and I’m a fellow with the International Women’s Media Foundation.

 People often ask me how I came to write about food.
 It wasn’t a “beat” I specifically chose.
 I didn’t set out to become a food writer, per se.
 But I’ve always found food to be a great introduction, a perfect connection and entry into people’s lives.
 Everyone has a food story to tell.
 It’s common ground for us, as human beings.